marcKevzzz/Lost-and-Found_Main/README.md

 This is a simple Lost and Found System built using [your tech stack—e.g., Java, MySQL, etc.].
 It helps users report lost items, post found items, and search for matching reports.
 Ideal for schools, universities, and public institutions.

 **📋 Features**
- - 🔍 Search for lost or found items
+ - 🔍 Search for lost or found item
- - 📤 Report lost items
  - 🧾 Post found items
  - ✅ Admin approval system
  - 📅 Date and location
- - 📨 Contact system between users
+ - 📨 Claim item between users

 **🚀 Technologies Used**
  - Java (Swing GUI)